openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 .. attention::

-    If you use names for ID, make sure they are unique.
+    If you use names for IDs, make sure they are unique.

 .. thumbnail:: https://raw.githubusercontent.com/openforis/clip-time-series/master/doc/img/input_shape.png
     :alt: input_shape